zammad/zammad-documentation/admin/console/working-on-users.rst

 You need to find the user ID of the user first for this.

-Change / Update Login name of user
+Change / Update Login Name of User
 ----------------------------------

 Change the user name of the user (e.g. if you want to login with a shorter